Andreea-G/Codds_DarkMatter/README.md

 energy deposited within a detector by the collisions between nuclei in a target material and Weakly Interactive Massive Particles (WIMPs) belonging to the dark halo of our galaxy.
 The goal of this code is to compare data from various DD experiments and asses the compatibility between them in a statistically meaningful way.

 The underlying theory and description of the analysis can be found in many papers, a fraction of which are listed under the References section below.

+This program computes best-fit regions and upper limits as described in the references, and produces the figures.

 At present, it contains the implementation of the analysis for the following types of WIMP interactions: